ExpediaGroup/styx/docs/developer-guide/plugins-scenarios.md

 ### Synchronously transforming requests

-Transforming request object synchronously is trivial.
+Transforming a request object synchronously is trivial.
+By "synchronously" we mean in the same thread, in non-blocking fashion.

 Just call `request.newBuilder()` to create a new `HttpRequest.Builder` object.
 It has already been initialised with the copy of the original `request`.
-Modify the builder as desired, consturct a new version, and pass it to the `chain.proceed()`, as the example demonstrates:
+Modify the builder as desired, construct a new version, and pass it to the `chain.proceed()`, as the example demonstrates:

 ```java